Last updated on May 16, 2025

 Types of Scholarships Available to Black Students

-There are many scholarship awards available for African American students, with some based on academic achievement, fields of study, or extracurricular experience.
+Many scholarship awards are available for African American students, some based on academic achievement, fields of study, or extracurricular experience.

 Academic Merit-Based Scholarships